IsauraRReinhold/Proyecto-trascriptoma_flores/README.md

 In the `data` directory all the sequences are in fastq format.

-For download the data first you need install sra-tool kit with the command
+To download the data first you need to install sra-tool kit with the command

 `wget ftp://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/current/sratoolkit.current-centos_linux64.tar.gz`

-For download the raw sequences the command is
+To download the raw sequences the command is

 `./fast-dump --split-files accession code -O dirname.fastq`